heatseeknyc/landlord-lookup-pipeline/notes/Data-Model.rst

 Data Model for the NYC Landlord Lookup Tool
 ===========================================

-High level description of the data model as such.
+High level description of primary data sources, ETL pipeline, and the internal data model as such.

 Primary Sources
 ===============